sympy/sympy/doc/src/modules/polys/domainsintro.rst

 An `algebraic extension`_ of the rationals `\mathbb{Q}` is known as an `algebraic number field`_ and these are implemented in sympy.
-The natural syntax for these would be something like ``QQ(sqrt(2))`` however ``QQ()`` is already overloaded as the constructor for elements of ``QQ``.
+The natural syntax for these would be something like ``QQ(sqrt(2))`` however ``QQ()`` is already overloaded as the constructor for elements of :ref:`QQ`.
 These domains are instead created as e.g. ``QQ.algebraic_field(sqrt(2))``.
 The resulting field will be an instance of :py:class:`~.AlgebraicField`.